sojurner/Personal-blog/src/posts/military/army-bootcamp.md

 ## Reception

-To put things into perspective, I had *zero experience/interaction* with anything military related up until my arrival at Fort Jackson.
+To put things into perspective, I had *zero experience/interaction* with anything military related up until Fort Jackson.
 I really did not know what to expect.
-So when I had arrived and was first introduced to the concept of a *Drill Sergeant*, my world was flipped upside down.
+And so, upon my arrival, when I I was first introduced to the concept of a *Drill Sergeant*, my small little world was flipped upside down.
 If you come from a similar *sheltered background*, **brace yourself**, because the environment and atmosphere will break you down mentally.  *Privacy* and *personal space* no longer **exist**, *sleep deprivation* is the new **norm**, and every sentence out of your mouth has to be *carefully constructed* or else it will come at an **undesirable cost**.

 The *Reception period*, was and still is, without a doubt, the **worst week** of my life.
-In a nutshell, it is *4-5 days* of **in-processing**.
+In a nutshell, it is *4-5 days* of nothing but **in-processing**.
 You'll be assigned to a *platoon* of *40-50* other **privates**, and travel as one group between various stations to:

 - Fill out and sign paperwork/documentation
 - Recieve military uniform and equipment
 - Shave your head (if your a guy)
 - Health/fitness evaluation
 - Briefings and instructions on various Military guidelines
-- and many other boring stuff i can't recall
+- And plenty other boring stuff I can't recall

 ## Sleep-Depriving Drill Sergeants

 Depending on the station, it can take anywhere from *5-20 minutes* per person person.
 If you extrapolate that to *40-50 people* per group, it can end up taking numerous hours.
-And since you're required to travel as a *group*, you have no choice but to wait like a robot until the very **last person** finishes.
-You're not allowed to *converse* amongst your peers, and most importantly you cannot be caught *dozing off* for reasons I'll go into later.
+And since you're required to travel as a *group*, you have no choice but to wait, like a robot, until the very **last person** finishes.
+You're not allowed to *converse* amongst your peers, and, most importantly, you cannot be caught *dozing off* for reasons I'll go into later.

-The only voices you'll hear are *screaming* and *cursing* from drill sergeants at an **inexplicable** level.
+The only (non-stop) voices you'll hear are *screaming* and *cursing* from drill sergeants at an **inexplicable** level.
 Think of every possible *insult* you've received in your life and *multiply* it by **100**.
 It's important to to develop some *thick skin* in preparation for this.

 Personally, my biggest challenge during this time was **sleep deprivation**.
 I averaged about *2 hours* of sleep each night during this stretch.
-What made matters worse was the *swarm of drill sergeants* surveying each platoon like a *hawk*, in delight hopes to catch anyone showing the slightest sign of **dozing off**.
-If one person was *caught*, the entire group of the individual **paid the price**.
-Usually the punishment would be some form of *tedious labor* during **sleeping hours**.
-In hindsight, the drill sergeants themselves weren't necessarily *scary*, but rather the *fear of ostracization* is what made the entire process **impossibly stressful**.
+This in conjunction with the *swarm of yelling drill sergeants* surveying each platoon like a *hawk*, in delight hopes to catch anyone showing the slightest sign of **dozing off**, made the entire situation unbelievably uncomfortable.
+If one person was *caught*, the entire group **paid the price**.
+And if you haven't guessed, the price would usually be in the form of sleep: typically some form of *tedious labor* during **sleeping hours**.
+In hindsight, the drill sergeants themselves weren't necessarily *scary*, but rather the *fear of ostracization* and possibly losing the little freedom you had made the entire process **impossibly stressful**.

 ## The Cold